dcoredump/Beat707-NXT/Readme.md

 Programming the ATmega328 IC
 ----------------------------

-- The board requires an ATmega328 IC that has been set to use its internal oscillator.
+- The board requires an ATmega328 IC that has been set to use its internal 8Mhz oscillator.
 So you can't just get one that has the UNO Bootloader.
 You will need to use an ISP programmer and connect to the ATmega328 IC and set the correct FUSES so it uses the internal 8Mhz Oscillator in order to run at 3.3V.
 - One way to do this is to use the cheap USB Tiny ISP programmer and connect it to an Arduino Board which uses a DIP ATmega328, not the SMD ones.
 - To set the right fuses, use the following command: avrdude -p ATMEGA328P -c usbtiny -U lfuse:w:0xe2:m -U hfuse:w:0xda:m -U efuse:w:0x05:m -C "Arduino IDE PATH\hardware\tools\avr\etc\avrdude.conf"
 - Be sure to change "Arduino IDE PATH" to the correct location.
 In the command above I used the usbtiny programmer.
 Change the name for the one you are using.
+You can do a search for "avrdude" to check where it is located (install the Arduino IDE first).
 - This must be done only one time.
 Now to upload to the board you can select "Arduino Pro or Pro Mini" and set to "ATmega328 8Mhz 3.3V" in the options.
 Only worry about the Bootloader if you plan to use the board FTDI connection.
+- After programming the IC, just remove and place on the Beat707 NXT board.